What is Xolair?

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.

-How should I take Xolair?
+How should I use Xolair?

 - Xolair should be given by your healthcare provider in a healthcare setting.